oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Summary

-You can now create an application with several page types based on existing database objects.
+You have successfully created a database application in Oracle APEX using existing tables.
+This lab covered various aspects, including dashboards, reports, administration pages, access controls, and Progressive Web App features.
+With this knowledge, you can now build robust, data-driven applications tailored to your requirements.
 You may now **proceed to the next lab**.

 ## Acknowledgements